Fresno Personal Injury Attorneys

 Finally, reach out to a personal injury attorney as soon as possible.
 Most Fresno law firms offer free initial consultations on these types of cases.
 During this appointment, you can ask questions and get advice on how to proceed.

-You were involved in a car crash in California, and now you want to know about bringing a personal injury claim, but you don’t know what a personal injury claim entails.
+You were involved in a car crash in Fresno, CA, and now you want to know about bringing a personal injury claim, but you don’t know what a personal injury claim entails.
 First and foremost, seek appropriate medical care, and after you’ve done that, then contact somebody to conduct a thorough investigation of the facts.
-Sometimes the initial determination as to who’s at fault and who wasn’t at fault or what was seen, what was heard and who did what are in dispute.
-This is where somebody like me can help you, because we go in and investigate the facts, the circumstances of the case to find out what really happened.
+Sometimes the initial determination as to who’s at fault and who wasn’t at fault or what was seen, what was heard, and who did what is in dispute.
+This is where somebody like me can help you because we go in and investigate the facts, the circumstances of the case to find out what really happened.
 And once we’ve investigated those facts and we understand what happened, we gather all the information and we present that to the other driver’s insurance company.
 This usually begins a process of negotiations where we go back and forth.

 If the case doesn’t resolve in mediation, then a case will set for trial.
 Once the case is set for trial, the parties must appear at a certain date and time before the court to explain their version of the facts, and either the judge or the jury will decide who has proven their case to the appropriate standard.

 Do I Really Need a Lawyer If the Insurance Company Is Offering Me a Settlement?